The result of statistical analysis, often presented in a table. Totals, averages, and percentages are examples of aggregate data.

 Only accessible to the USask community.
 Requires login with your NSID/password, or the assistance of a Library employee.

-Access only via a rigorous application and vetting process.
+Access only via an application and vetting process.
 Various organizations, including Statistics Canada, have some data that is only accessible in this way.